P-p-H-d/mlib/README.md

 ##### const typeN * name\_cget\_at\_elementN(name\_t variant)

-Return a pointer to the 'varian' viewed as of type 'typeN'.
+Return a pointer to the 'variant' viewed as of type 'typeN'.
 If the variant isn't an object of such type, it returns NULL.

 ##### typeN * name\_get\_at\_elementN(name\_t variant)

-Return a pointer to the 'varian' viewed as of type 'typeN'.
+Return a pointer to the 'variant' viewed as of type 'typeN'.
 If the variant isn't an object of such type, it returns NULL.

 ##### bool name\_empty\_p(const name\_t variant)